-Daily Mass Communication Series (DMCQ) boost your concepts through day wise solved quiz from the entire chapters of Journalism and Mass communication (JMC) at zero cost and with detail explanations.
+Daily Mass Communication Quiz (DMCQ) boost your concepts through day wise solved quiz from the entire course of Journalism and Mass communication (JMC) with detail explanations.

 Journalism and Mass Communication Objective Questions (JMC Quiz)

 Q 1.
 Who was a champion of massline communication?

 (C) Mother Teresa

 Explanation: Mass-line communication is the way in which Mao directed the Chinese government and the Communist Party to receive ideas from the masses (the general population of workers) and create policies that would fulfill their needs.